mazen-tech/libft-llibrary.c/README.md

 | `ft_lstiter`      | Apply function to the content of all list elements. |
 | `ft_lstmap`       | Apply function to the content of all list elements into a new list. |

+## NORMINETTE
+> At 42 School, it is expected that almost every project is written following the Norm, which is the coding standard of the school.